aws-samples/amazon-bedrock-samples/agents/insurance-solution/documentation/testing-and-validation.md

       <span style="display: block; text-align: center;"><em>Figure 15: Agent Tracing</em></span>
     </p>

     In the following knowledge base tracing example, the agent maps the user input to Category D during pre-processing, meaning one of the agent's available functions should be able to provide a response.
+Throughout orchestration, the agent searches the knowledge base, pulls the relevant chunks using embeddings, then passes that text to the foundation model to generate a final response.

     <p align="center">
       <img src="../design/kb-tracing.png"><br>